xrdocs/application-hosting/_blogs/2024-10-22-the-path-forward-to-any-plug-in-any-host.md

 ![](https://raw.githubusercontent.com/xrdocs/xrdocs-images/0b6adef7d32a8f25d1f43b5b2c2bb70f1137d768/assets/images/Table%201%20blog%20AnyPlugAnyHost.jpg)
 Table 1 - AppSel Code Table

-It has to be noted that the Appselcode number is not univocally set for all the vendors.
+It has to be noted that the Appsel Code number is not univocally set for all the vendors.
 What is standardized is the Media Code and the Host Code but it could happen that AppSel code 1 for vendor A is equivalent to AppSel code 3 for a Vendor B.
 Two possible scenarios could be evaluated:
 1. Host checks the available capability of the coherent pluggable 			reading the above table, and then configures the right operational mode 	to the pluggable setting the AppSel Code in the first column as it 			combines those parameters in a single code.
 2. Host checks the advetised capability of the pluggable reading the 		above table, and then configures the right operational mode to the 			pluggable setting the 2 parameters that univocally identify the 			Operational mode : Media Code and Host Code.